adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 result is named by it, so the prismatic amulet recipe is listed as what it actually makes.

+The crafting recipes are listed under the family they belong to - `Hit Power`, `Blood`, `Caster` and `Safety` - rather than all reading as a crafted item, since that is what they are known as.
+The family is not something the game itself ever shows, so it is read out of the description `CubeMain.txt` carries on the row; a realm that adds a family of its own reads as a crafted item until it is named here.

 ### Summary panel

 Point at a recipe and it is described beside the window: what it makes, what it